Trump says he is astounded that Obama has not endorsed Biden

 "President Trump is still disrupting Washington, DC, while Biden represents the old, tired way and continuing to coddle the communist regime in China.
 Democrat elites shoved Bernie Sanders to the side for a second time, leaving many of his supporters looking for a new home," Parscale said in a statement.

-Roughly 12 percent of Bernie supporters voted for Trump in the general in 2016.
+Roughly 12 percent of Sanders supporters voted for Trump in the general election in 2016.